falcopackages/falco-cli/docs/the_cli/start_project.rst

 All your project configurations, settings, URLs, WSGI app file, etc., reside in the ``config`` folder.

-The ``docker`` folder contains some files that are needed for deployment.
-However, if you are not planning to use Docker, you can safely delete it.
+The ``deploy`` folder contains some files that are needed for deployment, mainly docker related.
+If Docker isn't part of your deployment plan, this directory can be safely removed.
+However, you might want to retain the ``gunicorn.conf.py`` file inside that directory, which is a basic Gunicorn configuration file that could be useful regardless of your chosen deployment strategy.

 Login via email instead of username
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^